evidentlyai/evidently/docs/book/reports/reg-performance.md

 **2. To trigger or decide on the model retraining.** You can use the test suite to check if the model performance is below the threshold to initiate a model update.

 **3. To debug or improve model performance.** If you detect a quality drop, you can use the visual report to explore the model errors.
-You can use the Error Bias table to identify the groups that significantly contribute to the total error, or where the model under- or over-estimates the target function.
-By manipulating the input data frame, you can explore how the model performs on different data segments (e.g., users from a specific region).
+You can use the Error Bias table to identify the groups with high error where the model under- or over-estimates the target function.
+By manipulating the input data frame, you can explore the performance on different data segments (e.g., users from a specific region).
 You can also combine it with the [Data Drift](data-drift.md) report.

 **4. To analyze the results of the model test.** You can explore the results of an online or offline test and contrast it to the performance in training.
-Though this is not the primary use case, you can use this report to compare the model performance in an A/B test or during a shadow model deployment.
+You can use this report to compare the model performance in an A/B test or during a shadow model deployment.

 # Regression Performance Report